-Pianist William Howard's June release will feature 16 world premiere recordings from some of the world’s finest composers.
-Howard tells us the story behind the release
+Pianist William Howard's release features 16 world premiere recordings from some of the world’s finest composers

 Your upcoming recording features a collection of 16 brand new pieces for solo piano, written by everyone from Judith Weir and Nico Muhly to Richard Reed Parry of Arcade Fire fame.
 What first inspired you to create this collection, and how did you go about reaching out to all of these composers?